rgocal/Material_PopUp_Menu/README.md

   #Keeping It Simple

 Just take a look at the example app.
-Once I get everything working to my standards, I'll a fully documented setup.
+Once I get everything working to my standards, I'll do a fully documented setup.